As hairdressers across the UK reopen, we ask colourists why patch testing is more important than ever

 Annoyed by being asked to have an allergy test before your much needed salon colour?
 Yeah, we get it.
 But there’s a really good reason why now, more than ever, that little swipe behind the ear is vital.
 For many of us, it’s been months since our last colour re-fresh, making it impossible to predict how we may react when colour is applied.

 It’s common practice for allergy tests to take place if you haven’t had a colour appointment or skin test within six months, but it’s also important consider if you have suffered from any illness that has recently put your immune system under strain.
 When salons reopened after the first lockdown, Charlotte Barker, a London hairdresser, shared a video discussing a situation where her client reacted to colour.
 Despite following the guidelines from the brand of colour she used, her client had a severe reaction within minutes, and ended up in A&E. Charlotte later discovered her client had suffered badly with Covid-19.

-“Allergy alert tests are vital to protect clients,” says Hilary Hall, chief executive of the National Hairdressing and Beauty Federation.
-Allergy tests, also known as patch tests, involve having a tiny amount of hair colour dabbed either behind the ear or in the crook of the elbow, where the skin is thin and sensitive.
+Allergy tests have always been vital for protecting clients, but now salons have to be more more vigilant than ever.
+Patch testing involves having a tiny amount of hair colour dabbed either behind the ear, or in the crook of the elbow, where the skin is thin and sensitive.

-We’re eroding our inherent immunity to possible allergens thanks to over-use of germ-busting cleaning products, so we’re more likely than ever to have some sort of reaction.
+As we’re eroding our inherent immunity to possible allergens thanks to over-use of germ-busting cleaning products, we’re more likely than ever to have some sort of reaction.
 “We forget how dangerous colouring can actually be,” adds Casey.
 “Sure, patch testing sounds boring and monotonous, another trip to make, but it’s so necessary.
 This is why I created #PatchTestParty, to put a fun spin on something that seems so dull.”